vidyagames998/vidyagames998.github.io/totk/gear.md

 - These respawn every blood moon
 - Dropped items sell for lots of money

+This can be done much faster after robbies questline when you can fast travel anywhere.

 ## Arrows

 Boxes can be ultrahanded, rotated, and dropped on the ground to get more arrows.
 You can also buy them from vendors.